Okafor-Ifeanyi/django-Rest_framework/README.md

 Click here to know more about it - https://www.django-rest-framework.org/

-For more info on FastApi check out my 'fastapi_dev' repository on my account
+For more info on FastApi check out the 'fastapi_dev' repository on my account